Nosey-Hawk/betr-contracts/README.md

-# BETRHelper Contract
+# BETR Contracts

-This is an helper contract to simplify onchain operations during BETRMINT rounds.
+This is a collection of contracts that simplify onchain BETRMINT operations.